Hide mobile menu

 Cash-in refinance

 A cash-in refinance means you are lowering your overall loan amount by contributing a lump sum amount.
 To do this you take out a new loan that is less than your old loan amount and pay whatever is left so the old loan can be closed.
-The benefits of cash-in refinances is that they reduce your loan’s principal amount, can help you lower your new loan amount to get below a certain LVR (Loan to Value Ratio), and will result in reduced repayments.
+The benefits of cash-in refinances are that they reduce your loan’s principal amount, can help you lower your new loan amount to get below a certain LVR (Loan to Value Ratio), and will result in reduced repayments.

 Consolidation refinance

 Consolidation refinance enables you to combine your other debts - for example, credit cards, personal loans and car loans - and turn them into one debt and one repayment.
 When you refinance your home loan, your new loan amount will include the total amount of the debt you want to consolidate as well as your current home loan balance.
-Your lender will pay off each line of credit you wish to consolidate, and will add this amount to the total of your new loan, along with the amount left on your old home loan.
+Your lender will pay off each credit facility you wish to consolidate, and will add this amount to the total of your new loan, along with the amount left on your old home loan.
 Please note, Qantas Money Home Loans doesn’t offer this kind of refinance option at the present time.

 Always come out on top